DevMountain/endpoint-testing-mini/README.md

 * Click the `Send` button.
   * You should see the student data where the `id` equals `15` and the `grade` equals `A-`.
 * Create a test that checks that the status code is `200`.
+* Create a test that checks that the id is equal to `15`.
 * Create a test that checks that returned data has a `grade` of `A-`.

 ### Solution